 - abnormal vaginal discharge or bleeding

-- pelvic or vaginal pain
+- pelvic pain

+During a Pap smear, your doctor will take a swab of cells from your cervix and vagina, to be tested for abnormalities.
 Unusual pain, tenderness, growths, or abnormal cells are all cause for concern, as they may be symptoms of vaginal cancer.
-However, this is rare.

 Like other cancers, vaginal cancer is treated based on type, location, and stage.
 One or more treatments may be used, including surgery, radiation, or chemotherapy.